 The more aggressive 'tigers', however, have the potential to spread outside the prostate, sometimes quite rapidly, when symptoms may become noticeable.
 These will need active treatment, ideally before the cancer starts to invade other areas of the body.
-Prostate cancer is very treatable if it is detected early and contained within the gland.
-If prostate cancer spreads elsewhere it remains as prostate cancer.
-It can spread to the bones, but if it does it is not bone cancer.

 Some Facts